Close

 Starting at around €700, the Fanatec Gran Turismo DD Pro is a means of bringing a relatively-affordable Direct Drive wheel to PlayStation platforms.
 The Gran Turismo DD Pro is a PlayStation-compatible version of the ever-popular CSL DD, the wheelbase that we recently recommended in our article on The Best Fanatec Wheels.

-One can be by adding a Load Cell pedal for your braking, either by purchasing the CSL Load Cell Kit or by upgrading to the ClubSport V3 pedals that feature vibration motors on the brake, or by changing the rim to one of many options available within the Fanatec ecosystem.
+One can be by adding a Load Cell pedal for your braking, either by purchasing the CSL Load Cell Kit or by upgrading to the V2 pedals or ClubSport V3 pedals that feature vibration motors on the brake, or by changing the rim to one of many options available within the Fanatec ecosystem.
 The world really is your oyster in this case.

 Thrustmaster T-GT II